-Our products are considered highly deferrable purchases for consumers during economic downturns.
+Our products are considered deferrable purchases for consumers during economic downturns.
 Prolonged negative economic conditions could impact our business.

-Home furnishings and commercial products are generally considered a deferrable purchase by most consumers and end-users.
 Economic downturns and prolonged negative economic conditions could affect consumer spending habits by decreasing the overall demand for home furnishings and commercial products.
-These events could impact retailers, hospitality, recreational vehicle seating and healthcare businesses resulting in an impact on our business.
+These events could impact retailers, offices, hospitality, recreational vehicle seating and healthcare businesses resulting in an impact on our business.
 A recovery in our sales could lag significantly behind a general economic recovery due to the deferrable nature and relatively significant cost of home furnishings and commercial products purchases.